 We're now expanding the environmental components of this program, and providing extra, sustainable equipment so that more kids can participate.

 Locales Surf Shop

-Pure Stoke is proud to have teamed up with the Locales Surf Shop crew, who live and surf by this moto: " El Surf y las Olas son para Todos.
+Pure Stoke is proud to have teamed up with the local chapter of Olas Mágicas, which is driven by this moto: " El Surf y las Olas son para Todos.
 Viva la Vida, No Necesitamos Permiso para ser Libre..."
 (Surf and Waves are for Everyone.
 Hurray for Life - We don't Need Permission to Be Free...).
-The team is led by owner Carlos Luna, and ably supported by a team of volunteers (many of whom started out having lessons with Carlos and are now giving back by volunteering with him).
+The Rosarito team is led by Locales surf school owner Carlos Luna, and ably supported by a team of volunteers (many of whom started out having lessons with Carlos and are now giving back by volunteering with him).

 From modest beginnings to having significant impact...

 Carlos started surfing with children from low-income backgrounds and children with special needs in 2014.
 He began with one 12’ surfboard and now provides more than 600 free surf sessions every year (and he has a few more boards, too!).

 Sessions range from weekly to bi-monthly depending on the groups and the season, and kids come from far and wide to participate.